-The question is, will you do it the easy way or the hard way… and will you do it in time?
+The question is: “Will you do it the easy way or the hard way?”

 Yes it’s possible to cobble something together using Dropbox, Google Drive, Google Sites or some other file storage platform.
-You could use text files and word documents and save them in folders (we tried)… that said, as your team grows to more than five people, the limitations will pretty quickly become abundantly obvious.
+You could use text files and word documents and save them in folders.
+That said, as your team grows the limitations will pretty quickly become abundantly obvious.

-From setting permissions and access levels, to findability, to having your team follow a consistent structure… that’s just the scratch of the surface.
-Perhaps the biggest issue is usability.
-Having a systems run business is hard enough to implement at the best of times… without complicating things by using platforms that weren’t designed for this use.
+From setting permissions and access levels, to findability, to having your team follow a consistent structure, there are many reasons a file sharing platform isn’t the way to go.
+That said, perhaps the biggest issue is usability.
+Having a systems run business is hard enough to implement at the best of times without complicating things by using platforms that weren’t designed for this use.

 File storage platforms like Dropbox fall short with the permissions, controls and keeping things organised.
-Platforms like Google sites, intranets and wikis cause issues with usability.
+Platforms like Google sites, intranets and wikis have issues with usability.
 You will quickly find not everyone on the team can easily update them – especially less techie team members.
-Typically this pushes the systemisation of a business to one or two individuals rather than having the whole team involved.
+This pushes the systemisation of a business to one or two individuals rather than having the whole team involved.

-Then there’s some platforms that try to combine both project management and systems documentation management (I explain the difference in this video) but typically what ends up happening is that they fail to solve either problem very well.
-It’s better to be a master of one than a jack of all trades.
+Then there are some platforms that try to combine both project management and systems documentation management (I explain the difference in this video) but what ends up happening here is that they fail to solve either problem very well.
+We believe it’s better to be a master of one than a jack of all trades in this situation.

 Through this frustration, we decided to build our own.

 Our business has grow exponentially once we became a systems run business – using systemHUB.
 I was able to resign as CEO from the digital agency I own and I appointed a new CEO.
+I’m one of the rare few who have built a profitable business that works without them.
 This has enabled me to focus 100% of my time on systemHUB.